Developing and implementing a competitive pricing strategy for your business is crucial to staying competitive in the long term.

 - Cost-based (cost plus) pricing: Pricing your product so that you’ll turn a profit once you account for materials and labor costs.
 This is a very standard pricing model.

-- Value pricing: Setting your prices based on how much your target audience thinks your product is worth.
+- Value pricing: involves setting prices based on what your target audience thinks your product is worth.
 This requires some market research to pinpoint.

 - Competition-based pricing: Pricing your products based on how much your competition charges for theirs (ideally offering a better value than theirs).

-: This competitive pricing strategy involves setting your prices at the maximum of your target audience’s pay, then slowly lowering it over time as those customers drop off to target new audiences.
+- Price skimming pricing: This competitive pricing strategy involves setting your prices at the maximum your target audience is willing to pay and gradually lowering them over time as those customers drop off and you target new audiences.

-- Everyday low pricing: Walmart is famous for this pricing strategy, wherein you offer a low price daily without making customers wait for a sale or special occasion.
+- Everyday low pricing: Walmart is renowned for this strategy, which offers low prices every day without requiring customers to wait for a sale or special occasion.

-- Demand-based pricing is self-explanatory—setting prices based on your perceptions and studying customer demand observations.
+- Demand-based pricing is self-explanatory—setting prices based on your perceptions and observations of customer demand.

 - Differential pricing